clayauld/meshtopo/README.md

 2. **MQTT Broker** → A central message broker (e.g., Mosquitto) that receives data from the Meshtastic network.
 This can be an external broker or the one integrated with Meshtopo.
 3. **Meshtopo Gateway Service** → This Python service connects to the MQTT broker, filters and transforms the data, and forwards it to CalTopo.
 4. **CalTopo Team Account** → The cloud mapping platform where your devices appear in real-time.

+For a detailed look at the system design, multi-tenant capabilities, and underlying data flow, please refer to the [System Architecture Document](docs/architecture.md).

+For step-by-step instructions on configuring the LoRa field components and the MQTT bridge hardware, please read the [Meshtastic Node Configuration Guide](docs/meshtastic_node_configuration.md).

 ---